pardeike/Achtung2/README.md

 ##### Requirements

 Achtung!
-Mod requires at least RimWorld Alpha 14 and will get updated tightly with new RimWorld versions in necessary.
+Mod requires at least RimWorld Alpha 14 or 15 and will get updated tightly with new RimWorld versions in necessary.
 I does not depend on any other mods and is known to work in any mod order you like.

 ---